Do you know who to call if your GP practice is closed?

-The out of hours service at Thurrock Community Hospital is open for business from 6.30pm to 8am Monday to Thursday and from 6.30pm Friday to 8am Monday morning.
+The out-of-hours service at Thurrock Community Hospital is open for business from 6.30pm to 8am Monday to Thursday and from 6.30pm Friday to 8am Monday morning.
 Patients can access the service by calling NHS 111, the urgent NHS number.
 You will then be directed to the best service to meet your needs, which could be the out-of-hours service.

 “Broadly there are three groups of patients that we often see, children whose parents are worried, elderly whose carers/family are worried, and patients who have difficulty seeing their own doctor (either through lack of appointments or because they work).
 Children and the elderly can become unwell quickly so parents/carers often find the illness occurs in the evening and they do not want to wait until the morning.
 Most patients are grateful for the service and a lot of our work is about giving reassurance and advice."

 The out-of-hours service is open during the time that your GP practice is closed, which means that in reality, everyone in Thurrock can have access to a clinician 24/7.
 Dr Metcalfe explains a normal shift: “For most shifts we see a simillar sort of pattern.
 We start at 6.30pm and usually there are a lot of cases coming through initially in the first hour.
 After that, there is a steady flow of cases coming through either as appointments or needing telephone advice, although we also do visits to people who are housebound or too unwell to travel.”

 If you can’t see your GP and it’s not an emergency, remember to call NHS 111 who will direct you to the most appropriate NHS service.

 Three things to remember – out-of-hours GP service